MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/2-create-device-template.md

 1. Click **Publish**.
 You should see that the annotation changes from **Draft** to **Published**.

-Preparing a device template does take some carey, and some time.
+Preparing a device template does take some care, and some time.

 In the next unit, you use the capabilities of the device template to prepare a controller's dashboard.
 Preparing views can be done before, or after, a device template is published.